hue881/hue881.github.io/index.md

 This is the repository for Modern Chinese School A.I.
-Coding Program
+Coding Program taught by Hsiao "Hue" Weng